pearcej/complex/ThinkComplexity/_sources/Game of Life/Life patterns.rst

 .. figure:: Figures/figure_7.1.png
     :align: center
+    :alt: "Figure 7.1: A stable pattern called a beehive."

     Figure 7.1: A stable pattern called a beehive.

 .. figure:: Figures/figure_7.2.png
     :align: center
+    :alt: "Figure 7.2: An oscillator called a toad."

     Figure 7.2: An oscillator called a toad.

 .. figure:: Figures/figure_7.3.png
     :align: center
+    :alt: "Figure 7.3: A spaceship called a glider."

     Figure 7.3: A spaceship called a glider.